Code-Institute-Submissions/Sharks-Under-Threat/README.md

 - Mobile Wireframes [Home](assets/images/wireframes/Sharks Under Threat Mobile - Home.jpg) [Threats](assets/images/wireframes/Sharks Under Threat Mobile - Under Threat.jpg) [Actions](assets/images/wireframes/Sharks Under Threat Mobile - What we can do.jpg) [Gallery](assets/images/wireframes/Sharks Under Threat Mobile - Gallery.jpg) [Signup](assets/images/wireframes/Sharks Under Threat Mobile - Newsletter.jpg)
 - Deskop/Tablet Wireframes [Home](assets/images/wireframes/Sharks Under Threat Tablet-PC - Home.jpg) [Threats](assets/images/wireframes/Sharks Under Threat Tablet-PC - Under Threat.jpg)  [Actions](assets/images/wireframes/Sharks Under Threat Tablet-PC - What we can do.jpg)  [Gallery](assets/images/wireframes/Sharks Under Threat Tablet-PC - Gallery.jpg)  [Signup](assets/images/wireframes/Sharks Under Threat Tablet-PC - Newsletter.jpg)
 #### Information Design
+- Information is split into small sections each with its own heading and image to sum up the information before reading.
+- More factual information is represent in smaller information boxes with seperate headings and diffrent styling to main text.
 #### Interface Design
+- Information is layed out in a top to bottom manner allowing for easy navigation of the page.
+- Information with images are located within the same sections so it is obvious that the images relate to the information.
 #### Navigation Design
+- Navigation is located at the top of the page showing importance and ease of acsess for the user.
+- Current page is highlighted so it is obvious what page the user is currently on so they dont get lost.
 ### Surface

 <a name="features"></a>
 ## Features